10 ways to a greener future

-An extraordinary new building dominates the skyline of the northern city of Skellefteå is getting an extraordinary new building, Sara Cultural Centre (link in Swedish).
-The building will be entirely made of wood and 80 metres high, making it one of the tallest timber buildings in the world.
-The name Sara is inspired by prominent Swedish writer Sara Lidman, and the cultural centre is scheduled to open in the autumn of 2021.
+An extraordinary new building dominates the skyline of the northern city of Skellefteå has got an extraordinary new building, Sara Cultural Centre.
+The building is entirely made of wood and close to 80 metres tall, making it one of the tallest timber buildings in the world.
+The name Sara is inspired by prominent Swedish writer Sara Lidman.

 Sweden is a true woodland.
 In fact, the country is about two-thirds forest, offering great possibilities to build in wood.
 It also makes perfect sense from a sustainability perspective, as timber is both a renewable and recyclable resource.
-As for the 20-storey Sara Cultural Centre, all the timber used is locally sourced, which also means less need for transportation and a smaller carbon footprint.
+As for the 20-storey Sara Cultural Centre, all the timber used has been locally sourced, which also means less need for transportation and a smaller carbon footprint.

 All around Sweden, more and more high-rises are now built in wood as part of the efforts to achieve carbon neutrality by 2045, Sweden’s overall climate goal.

 3. Sustainability through urban farming